These are the best menu items to savour across the GCC.

 Fix Chocolatier at DXB Terminal 3 in Dubai

 I know this isn’t a restaurant, but given the demand for Fix Chocolatier, I wouldn’t be surprised if it opened a café.
-After interviewing the founder, Sarah Hamouda, for FACT Magazine, I picked up some of the beautiful bars – each handmade and covered in colourful splatters that would make Jackson Pollock proud.
+After interviewing Sarah Hamouda, the founder, for FACT Magazine, I picked up some of the beautiful bars – each handmade and covered in colourful splatters that would make Jackson Pollock proud.
 The snap of the Can’t Get Knafeh Of It bar, which oozes a greeny goodness, has launched a thousand TikToks.
-The milky, nutty and FOMO-inducing taste can’t be summed up in an ASMR reel, but it can by eating it for yourself.
+The milky, nutty and FOMO-inducing taste can’t be summed up in an ASMR reel, but it can be by eating it for yourself.
 Forget about the fakes, get the OG.
 Orders are available daily from 2pm and 5pm through Deliveroo.
 Do believe the hype– Kohinoor Sahota, London Editor.

 Fluffy Japanese Pancakes at Lazy Cat in Dubai